sigcsets/sigcse2020/reviewers/paper-review-guidelines.md

 * Please point out typographic and grammatical errors; if there are too many to list, please state so in your review.

 * Although SIGCSE requires all submitted papers to be polished work, all accepted authors get a brief opportunity to improve the presentation of their paper before camera-ready copy is due.
 Your detailed feedback may help improve a paper, and in a small way, improve the conference.

+* Do not put your recommendation for Accept or Reject in the author visible comments.
+The comments to authors should focus on the strengths and weaknesses of the paper and provide feedback to the authors for improvement, either for a camera-ready or for a future submission.
+These comments should correspond to the numeric score that you give the paper, which the other reviewers, APC, and Program Chairs will all see.
+Remember, you are only looking at a small fraction of the submissions; the Program Chairs consider the entire pool of submissions for a balanced and representative program.

 ## Substandard Reviews